MontrealRUserGroup/April2013_R_Mini_Hackathon/README.md

 Come hack with us!
 We would love for you to propose data and a related question.
 Prize for best data and question!

+You can reach us by email at montrealrusergroup@gmail.com

 __Please upload a folder to this repository containing:__

 * a basic script to access the online data from R